castorini/pyserini/docs/experiments-tct_colbert-v2.md

   --output-format msmarco \
   --batch-size 36 --threads 12
 ```

 Note that to ensure maximum reproducibility, by default Pyserini uses pre-computed query representations that are automatically downloaded.
-As an alternative, to perform "on-the-fly" query encoding, see additional instructions below.
+As an alternative, replace with `--encoder castorini/tct_colbert-v2-msmarco` to perform "on-the-fly" query encoding, i.e., convert text queries into dense vectors as part of the dense retrieval process.

 To evaluate: